Kra09-kp/ResumeScoringSystemm/README.md

 ## Introduction
-This project is a resume scoring system that scores resumes based on the job description.
-The system uses a pre-trained Openai model named chat-gpt to score resumes.
+This project is a resume-scoring system based on the job description.
+The system uses a pre-trained Openai model named chat-GPT to score resumes.
 The system is built using the Streamlit library in Python.
-The system is deployed on Strealit sharing platform.
+The system is deployed on the Strealit sharing platform.

 ## How to use the system